Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning: Trevisan's algorithm and our new analysis

-with $f(\varepsilon)$ as in remark \ref{remark}. \end{thm} \begin{proof} First, it is clear that the algorithm terminates since in every recursive call the residual graph considered has at least one fewer node.
-Assume that the algorithm performs $T$ recursive calls.
-Let $G_t=(V_t,E_t)$ be the graph at the beginning of the $t$-th iteration, so that $G_1=(V,E)$.
-Let also $G_{T+1}$ to be the empty graph and $\delta_t = w(E_t)/w(E)$ for every $t$.
+\begin{proof} Note first that the algorithm terminates since in every recursive call the residual graph $(V_0,E[V_0])$ considered has at least one fewer node.
+Assume that the algorithm performs $T$ recursive calls and let $G_t=(V_t,E_t)$ be the graph at the beginning of the $t$-th iteration, so that $G_1=(V,E)$.
+Let also $G_{T+1}=(\emptyset,\emptyset)$ be the empty graph and $\delta_t = w(E_t)/w(E)$ for every $t$.
 We observe that